Competition is growing in the mortgage market for older borrowers, with two new providers launching retirement interest-only mortgages (RIOs).

 If you repay the loan (for example by selling the house or remortgaging with a different provider) within the first five years, you will have to pay an early repayment charge.
 This will cost 5% in years one and two, 4% in year three, 3% in year four and 2% in year five.

-Leeds does not offer this deal direct, so you will need to contact a mortgage broker such as Which?
-Mortgage Advisers to discuss whether this option could work for you.
+Leeds does not offer this deal direct, so you will need to contact a mortgage broker to discuss whether this option could work for you.

 - Find out more: how do retirement interest-only mortgages (RIOs) work?